polina-munoz/stripe-sessions-2018/keynote.md

 # keynote

+> “When art critics get together they talk about Form and Structure and Meaning.
+When artists get together they talk about where you can buy cheap turpentine.” - attributed to Pablo Picasso

 - This is a "turpentine" conference
 - we're looking for product comments and suggestions
 - what problem's we'd like to see someone solve